project-chip/connectedhomeip/examples/window-app/bouffalolab/README.md

         ```

 -   To reset the board, Click the **RESET** or **EN** button.

--   To toggle the light bulb’s on/off state by clicking BOOT button, which also
-    toggles the LED.

 -   To do factory reset, press BOOT button over 4 seconds, release BOOT button
     after led blink stopped.